cran-task-views/TimeSeries/TimeSeries.md

     provided in `r pkg("bssm")`.
 Non-Gaussian state space models with exact marginal likelihood are given by `r pkg("NGSSEML")`.
+    `r pkg("PTSR")` includes functions to model and forecast a range of regression based dynamic models for positive time series.
+-   *Count time series* models are handled in the
+    `r pkg("tscount")` and `r pkg("acp")`
+    packages. `r pkg("ZIM")` provides for Zero-Inflated
+    Models for count time series. `r pkg("tsintermittent")` implements various models for analysing and forecasting intermittent demand time series.
 -   *GARCH models* : `garch()` from `r pkg("tseries")` fits
     basic GARCH models.
 Many variations on GARCH models are provided by `r pkg("rugarch")`.
 Other univariate GARCH packages